Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Background

 Multi-dimensional incentives in the form of blockchain-based tokens have been proposed as an alternative to such financial incentives improving the properties of incentivized behavior such as actions contributing to sustainability \citep{kleineberg2021social,dapp2019toward,ballandies2021, dapp2021finance}.
 In this regard, blockchain-based incentives have been suggested to improve the data quality in inter-organizational information exchange \citep{zavolokina2018incentivizing, hunhevicz2020incentivizing}.
 For instance, it has been found that Blockchain technology could contribute to trustworthy CFS in the tourism industry \citep{onder2018blockchain}. \citet{Chandratre_2019, Rahman_2020, gipp2017cryptsubmit} are among the first to propose and implement blockchain-based feedback systems.
 Although these systems utilize blockchain technology for tracking and the immutable storing of feedback items, they do not explore incentivizing feedback provision with blockchain-based tokens.
 This is a missed opportunity as, on the on hand, cryptoeconomic incentives carry monetary value \citep{Kranz_2019, sunyaev2021token}, and thus could motivate users to increase feedback quantity, while, on the other hand, they have different characteristics to money \citep{kleineberg2021social,dapp2019toward,ballandies2021, dapp2021finance}, and thus might impact feedback quality differently when compared to monetary incentives.
-In order to construct such blockchain-based systems, Design Science Research (DSR) methods \citep{hevner2004design,hevner2010design,vom2020special} have been successfully applied within the IS community \citep{ballandies2021,Ostern_2020}.
-For this, amongst others, the model of \citet{zargham2018} is utilized that describes a system in five layers, as illustrated in Figure \ref{fig:system_design}.
-Design principles can only be explicitly formulated and implemented in the software system \citep{ballandies2021}, i.e. the bottom three layers of the model ((I-III) in Figure \ref{fig:system_design}).
-The upper two layers emerge and cannot be explicitly defined by the system designer (e.g. the associated researchers).
+In general, cryptoeconomic incentives in the form of blockchain-based tokens have been utilized to improve information sharing scenarios \citep{ballandies2022to}.
+Nevertheless, most approaches only utilize a single token incentive and do not consider the combination of two, which is a missed opportunity because this might improve system performance \citep{ballandies2022to}.